conersteen19/saturn/4102_notes.md

 There are several algos for this but we will use Kosaraju and Sharir's choice.
 This involves finding the DFS and recording finishing times.
 Then find the transpose of the graph.
 The call DFS-Sweep on the transpose but do recursive calls on the nodes in order of decreasing u.f. (start with largest finish time?)
 Forest made from this is the set of SCCs.

 This works because of reversing edge direction, a node may be able to leave its tree but during the transpose may not be able to reach all notes.
 If a node can reach a set of nodes going fowards AND backwards then we know it forms a SCC.
 As long as we **don't go to visited nodes and start at the max finish time** we will end up with out SCCs.

+### Dijkstra's / Prim's Algo

+These are greedy graph algorithms that use nearly the same code.
+Greedy means they make the best decision possible at each point.

+Dijkstra's: Stars at unknown vertex.
+Choose next vertex with shortest distance to next v, mark v as known, and then for each edge from v adj to unknown vertices, update w's dist if it is less than what is already stored.
+Runtime depends on finding next shortest node, which in list form we can do in Θ(V^2) time.
+You can do this faster with a priority queue to knock down runtime to Θ(Vlog(V) + EV) due to decreasing a key which is slow and linear operation.

+Prim's is the same structure, runtime, etc.  You start at a known node then record your node's distances to each adjacent node.
+Then go to your shortest path and check that node for shorter paths.

+We need to fix finding a node in a MST, reducing the value, and percolating the value.
+If we gave each node an ID populated in another array with values of the heap stored in it.
+For instance, a node with ID of 0 would store the distance to that node in position 0 of the second array.
+You can then check that second array to find nodes in constant time.
+This array can be called in indirect heap.
+Make sure to update both arrays when percolating or moving values.
+You then land at Θ(Vlog(V) + Elog(V))!